m0xpd/STRACHEY/README.md

 I you wish to build one, or if you're just curious, you can read or download [details of the hardware, including PCB and front panel designs](https://github.com/m0xpd/STRACHEY/tree/main/Hardware) and [a listing of the controller code](https://github.com/m0xpd/STRACHEY/tree/main/Controller).

 There are some [specifications here](https://github.com/m0xpd/STRACHEY/blob/main/README.md#specifications) and some details of [Calibration and Configuration here](https://github.com/m0xpd/STRACHEY/blob/main/README.md#calibration-and-configuration).

+I have produced an [Introductory video](https://youtu.be/6UQzKo1PWnU), which describes and demonstrates STRACHEY in detail.

 Further description of STRACHEY follows below.

 STRACHEY is published under a Creative Commons BY-SA 4.0 [License](https://github.com/m0xpd/STRACHEY/blob/main/LICENSE.txt).